 Dashlane matches LastPass in platform support and has very good desktop software, at least for now.
 Its killer feature remains the bulk password changer that can reset hundreds of passwords at once, although the sites that support it aren't the best-known.
 (A new version of the password changer, currently in beta testing, promises to change passwords on all sites.)

-In January 2021, Dashlane announced that it would be phasing out its desktop applications sometime in the middle of the year.
+In January 2021, Dashlane announced that it would be phasing out its desktop applications sometime during the next year.
 It encourages all users to switch to the browser extensions.

 The password manager is well designed, easy to use and excellent at filling out your personal information in online forms.
 A scanner goes through your email inbox to find online accounts you may have forgotten about.

 Dashlane's drawback is its high price.
-Its Premium plan is $60 per year, while Dashlane's free plan is limited to 50 sets of credentials and won't let you sync among devices.
+Its Premium plan is $60 per year, or $78 per year if you pay monthly, while Dashlane's free plan is limited to 50 sets of credentials and won't let you sync among devices.

-A new Essentials plan that costs $36 per year tries to close the gap between the two, but it limits you to only two devices — a pointless proposition when it costs the same as LastPass, Keeper and 1Password's unlimited plans.
+A new Essentials plan that costs $36 per year ($4 per month) tries to close the gap between the two, but it limits you to only two devices — not much of a winning proposition when that costs the same as LastPass, Keeper and 1Password's unlimited plans.

-On the upside, the Premium plan has dark-web monitoring and unlimited VPN service.
+On the upside, the Dashlane Premium plan has dark-web monitoring and unlimited VPN service.
+These non-password-management features may justify the high prices.
 (The Premium Plus plan, which added identity-theft protection, has been discontinued.)
-These non-password-management features may justify the high prices.

 Read our full Dashlane review.

-1Password provides a better experience on Mac and iOS users than on Android or Windows users, but the design and user interface seem outdated on all the desktop and mobile apps.
+1Password's apps provide a better experience on Mac and iOS than they do on Android or Windows, but the designs and user interfaces all seem a bit outdated on the desktop and mobile apps.

-However, 1Password's browser extensions for Brave, Chrome, Edge, Firefox and Safari, dubbed 1Password X, are great.
-They improve upon the desktop experience and work directly with web browsers instead of operating systems.
-They also extend 1Password to Chromebook and Linux users, although a beta version of a 1Password Linux application recently became available.
+However, 1Password's stand-alone browser extensions for Brave, Chrome, Edge, Firefox and Safari, called 1Password in the Browser, are great.
+They work directly with web browsers and now support biometric logins.
+They also extend 1Password to Chromebook users, while the 1Password Linux desktop client was officially released in May 2021.

 1Password's killer feature is a Travel Mode that deletes sensitive data from your devices (you'll get it back later) so that snooping border-control agents can't find it.
 1Password also has great form-filling abilities and true two-factor authentication.